Mariella Mehr

 Mariella Mehr (26 December 1947 – 5 September 2022) was a Swiss novelist, playwright, and poet.
-She was born a member of the itinerant Yeniche people, but separated from her family by the program Kinder der Landstrasse, and raised in institutions and by foster parents.
+She was born a member of the itinerant Yeniche people, but was separated from her family by the program Kinder der Landstrasse, and raised in institutions and by foster parents.
 Her first novel, Steinzeit, with autobiographical elements, appeared in 1981.
 She championed the causes of outsiders and oppressed minorities.
 She received various awards and an honorary doctorate from the University of Basel for her work.

 Life

-Mehr was born on 26 December 1947 (or 27 December 1947) in Zürich a member of the itinerant Yeniche people.
-She was affected by the program Kinder der Landstrasse, an organisation trying to assimilate children by separating them from their families traveling the country roads.
+Mehr was born on 26 December 1947 (or 27 December 1947) in Zürich as a member of the itinerant Yeniche people.
+She was affected by the program Kinder der Landstrasse, a project which tried to assimilate Yenish children by separating them from their families.